flutter/website/src/content/cookbook/architecture/result.md

 ## Error flow in Flutter applications

-Applications following the [Flutter architecture guidelines][] are usually composed of ViewModels,
-Repositories, and Services, among other parts.
+Applications following the [Flutter architecture guidelines][] are usually composed of view models, repositories, and services, among other parts.
 When a function in one of these components fails, it should communicate the error to the calling component.